Flexential executives share their top predictions for 2023

 Veena Bricker, Chief People Officer

-Today's labor shortage and skills gap challenges will continue into 2023.
+Today’s labor shortage and skills gap challenges will continue into 2023.
 With 91% of employers reportedly struggling to find qualified candidates and a nearly 50% labor shortage, HR teams will have their work cut out for them.
-To reach and retain talent across all levels of the organization, HR teams will bolster their recruitment and retention efforts, exploring more diverse avenues, job boards and organizations and dipping into all major and secondary markets to find the shared skills needed to support the business.
-We'll also see attrition measurement practices increase as organizations will be held accountable for their own diversity spectrum—something proven invaluable to existing and prospective talent.
+To reach and retain talent across all levels of the organization, HR teams will bolster their recruitment and retention efforts, exploring more diverse avenues, job boards, and organizations and dipping into all major and secondary markets to find the shared skills needed to support the business.
+We'll also see attrition measurement practices increase as organizations are held accountable for their diversity spectrum—something proven invaluable to existing and prospective talent.

 Veena Bricker, Chief People Officer

-The hybrid workforce will continue to thrive in 2023 and for many years to come as 83% of employees prefer this more flexible option.
-HR teams must dedicate time and effort to sustaining this model by striving to improve the overall employee experience, whether virtual or in-person, and create more visceral connections with employees so they can develop both professionally and personally.
+The hybrid workforce will continue to thrive in 2023 and for many years to come, as 83% of employees prefer this more flexible option.
+HR teams must dedicate time and effort to sustaining this model by striving to improve the overall employee experience, whether virtual or in-person and create more visceral connections with employees so they can develop both professionally and personally.
 Employees will increasingly look for organizations to align with their personal values, and we'll see this reflected in organizations and brands taking a more vocal stand on issues that matter to their employee base and the world around them.

 Garth Williams, Chief Financial Officer

 In 2022, the data center market saw increased funding and financing, including some of the largest instances within the industry to date.
 However, it also saw skepticism around the industry’s value, as many anticipated CSPs would outpace data centers.
 Despite this view, 2023 will be the year of data center investments as investors will continue to place resources behind the data center market, recognizing that CSPs need third-party data centers to power their growth.
 Sustainable financing will also play a critical role in where investors chose to place their funds.